Coronavirus cases in NSW surpass 300

 NSW Health on Wednesday said an 86-year-old man previously confirmed to have COVID-19 died on Tuesday night in a Sydney hospital, taking the state’s toll to five.

-NSW schools will remain open but there’ll be no assemblies, with strict bans on sick students and teachers.
-Regular hand washing will be enforced.
+NSW schools remain open but without assemblies and with strict bans on sick students and teachers.
+Regular hand washing is being enforced.

-“I live near a supermarket.
-If some of us have to put up with trucks delivering goods in the middle of the night, so be it,” Ms Berejiklian said.
+“I live near a supermarket – if some of us have to put up with trucks delivering goods in the middle of the night, so be it,” the premier said.

-Meanwhile, Dr Chant said a March 14 event between the University of Sydney and University of Queensland’s rugby clubs in Sydney was under the microscope.
+Dr Chant said a March 14 post-match function between the University of Sydney and the University of Queensland’s rugby clubs in Sydney was under the microscope.

-“All people who attended this event are considered close contacts of a confirmed case and we ask that any attendees immediately self-isolate,” Dr Chant said.
+“All people who attended this event are considered close contacts of a confirmed case and we ask that any attendees immediately self-isolate,” the state’s chief health officer said.

+NSW Health also revealed a female patient being treated at Shoalhaven Hospital had tested positive for COVID-19.

+“Public health and infection control officers are urgently working with hospital staff to ensure all patients, staff and others who may have had close contact with the female patient are identified,” the department said in a statement.